• Brain atlas sensitivity

 About

-• Our team is dedicated to advancing our MCX/MMC platform towards one of the fastest, most accurate and most versatle Monte Carlo particle simulator.
+• Our team is dedicated to advancing our MCX/MMC platform toward the fastest, most accurate and most versatile Monte Carlo particle simulator.
 We have gathered a team including experts in GPU computing and optical imaging.
-Our project is among one of the few open-source optical imaging packages officially funded by the National Institute of Health.
+Our project is among one of the few open-source optical imaging packages officially funded by the National Institutes of Health.

 Click on each member to read more.

-• Leiming Yu PhotoLeiming is a PhD student in the GPU archetecture lab of Northeastern University.
+• Leiming Yu PhotoLeiming is a PhD student in the GPU architecture lab of Northeastern University.
 He is currently working on the OpenCL version of MCX.

-• Dr. David Kaeli is a Professor in the ECE department of Northeatern University.
-He is our GPU guru and will guide us on every step of making MCX/MMC better and faster.
+• Dr. David Kaeli is a Professor in the ECE department of Northeastern University.
+He is our GPU guru and will guide us at every step of making MCX/MMC better and faster.

 • Dr. Xavier Intes is an Associate Professor at RPI.
-He is our imaging master, will help us make sure our algorithm and software are up to real world experimental tests.
+He is our imaging master and will help us make sure our algorithm and software are up to real-world experimental tests.

 • Yaoshen Yuan is a PhD student in Dr. Fang's lab.
 He has been contributing to the development of MMC since 2019.